MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/hybrid/learn-about-cloud-hybrid-search-for-sharepoint.md

 - SPO_Content
 ms.custom:
 ms.assetid: 53566956-a4c7-478a-b23b-e389b7de2eaa
-description: "With the cloud hybrid search solution for SharePoint, you index all your crawled content, including on-premises content, in your search index in Office 365.
+description: "With the cloud hybrid search solution for SharePoint in Microsoft 365, you index all your crawled content, including on-premises content, in your search index in Office 365.
 When users query your search index in Office 365, they get search results from both on-premises and Microsoft 365 content."
 ---

-# Learn about cloud hybrid search for SharePoint
+# Learn about cloud hybrid search for SharePoint in Microsoft 365

 [!INCLUDE[appliesto-2013-2016-2019-SPO-md](../includes/appliesto-2013-2016-2019-SPO-md.md)]

-With the cloud hybrid search solution for SharePoint, you index all your crawled content, including on-premises content, in your search index in Office 365.
+With the cloud hybrid search solution for SharePoint in Microsoft 365, you index all your crawled content, including on-premises content, in your search index in Office 365.
 When users query your search index in Office 365, they get search results from both on-premises and Microsoft 365 content.

 ![Illustration showing search in two environments with and without cloud hybrid search](../media/8f9abe49-522b-47e8-9882-a7bd242f9006.png)